-Bookkeepers are not known in our industry to be professionals; however, per the definition, an office worker is a professional.
+In accounting, when asked to define your brand, bookkeepers are not typically known in our industry to be professionals; however, per the definition, an office worker is a professional.
 Looking at the key ingredients of what makes a professional, I decided to perform a comparison to give a bit of perspective on the trends of professionalism in the bookkeeping industry.

 First, look and see where the bookkeeping profession will need to transition: